mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 My experience building dynamic schedulers is limited and my approach is likely suboptimal.
 It would be great to see other approaches.
-None of the logic in this post is specific to Blaze or even NumPy.
+None of the logic in this post is specific to Blaze or even to NumPy.
 To build a scheduler you only need to understand the model of a graph of computations with data dependencies.

 If we were ambitious we might consider a distributed scheduler to execute these task graphs across many nodes in a distributed-memory situation (like a